splitgraph/sgr/examples/us-election/README.md

 * use a Splitfile to build a dataset that joins several datasets together:
   * US Census demographic data ([source](https://www.kaggle.com/muonneutrino/us-census-demographic-data/download))
-  * Census tracts designated as Quantified Opportunity Zones ([source](https://www.cdfifund.gov/Documents/Designated%20QOZs.12.14.18.xlsx))
+  * Census tracts designated as Qualified Opportunity Zones ([source](https://www.cdfifund.gov/Documents/Designated%20QOZs.12.14.18.xlsx))
   * 2016 US Presidential Election precinct-level returns ([source](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LYWX3D))
 * Run a quick linear regression against the resultant dataset to see if there is a correlation between the voting patterns in a given county and the fraction of QOZ-qualified